Read chapters

 A footman entered the room, his posture stiff with formality.
 "Lord Morton and Lady Amelia have called, my lady," he announced.

-Lady Agatha smiled warmly.
+The Marchioness smiled warmly.
 'Show them in, please, and let the Master know that his friend is here."
-The siblings were well-known to the Nevills as their estate neighboured theirs in Buckinghamshire.
-The family had held the title of Earl of Buckinghamshire, a relatively new earldom given to the family in the middle of the previous century for their services to the crown.
+The siblings were well known to the Nevills, as their estate neighboured theirs in Buckinghamshire.
+The family held the title of Earl of Buckinghamshire, a relatively new earldom granted to them in the middle of the previous century for their services to the crown.

-Moments later, Lord Arthur Morton, a tall and handsome man with a rakish charm, strode into the room, his presence commanding attention.
+Moments later, Lord Arthur Morton, a tall, handsome man with rakish charm, strode into the room, his presence commanding attention.
 He was followed closely by his sister, Lady Amelia, who glided in with a confident grace.
 She was a vision of beauty, her eyes sparkling with life.
-Her soft morning blue gown, a perfect match for her fair complexion, enhanced the delicate blush of her cheeks.
+Her morning gown of soft blue, a perfect match for her fair complexion, enhanced the delicate blush of her cheeks.
 Her eyes, like two sapphires, immediately scanned the room, taking in who was present.

-"Lord Morton, Lady Amelia, what a delightful surprise," Lady Agatha greeted them, rising to offer her hand.
+"Lord Morton, Lady Amelia, what a delightful surprise.
+Welcome," Lady Aylesbury greeted them, rising to offer her hand.

 Lord Morton bowed deeply.
-"The pleasure is ours, Lady Agatha.
+"The pleasure is ours, Lady Aylsebury.
 We could not resist calling upon you and your lovely family."

 Lady Amelia curtsied elegantly.
 "Indeed, we hoped we might find you all at home.
 Is Alexander here?"